On the (super)additivity of simplicial volume: Proof of Theorem

-Recall that $K=\A(M)$ and let $p\colon \tilde{M} \rightarrow M$ denote the universal covering map.
-We describe the structure of $\tilde{M}$ as a \emph{tree of spaces}, following the construction in \cite[Chapter 9]{frigerio2017bounded}.
+Let $p_M\colon \tilde{M} \rightarrow M$ denote the universal covering map of the manifold $M$.
+We describe the structure of $\tilde{M}$ as a \emph{tree of spaces}, following the construction in \cite[Chapter 9]{Fri17}.
 We define a tree $T'$ as follows.
-We pick a vertex for every connected component of $p^{-1}(M_j)$, $j\in \{1,\dots, k\}$, and we join two vertices if the corresponding connected components intersect (along a connected component of $p^{-1}(\S)$).
-It is easy to see that $T'$ is a deformation retract of $\tilde{M}$, hence it is connected and simply connected, i.e. a tree.
+We pick a vertex for every connected component of $p_M^{-1}(M_j)$, $j\in \{1,\dots, k\}$, and we join two vertices if the corresponding connected components intersect (along a connected component of $p_M^{-1}(\S)$).
+Since $T'$ is a deformation retract of $\tilde{M}$, then it is connected and simply connected, i.e. a tree.

 Similarly, we can describe the structure of $\cup \hat{L}_j$ as a \emph{tree of multicomplexes}.
 We construct a tree $T$ as follows.
 We pick a vertex for every connected component of $\hat{L}_j$, $j\in \{1,\dots, k\}$, and we join two vertices if the corresponding components intersect (along a connected component of $\hat{A}$).
 Therefore, edges of $T$ correspond to the connected components of $\hat{A}$.
-Since the connected components of $\hat{L}_j$ and $\hat{A}$ bijectively correspond to the connected components of $p^{-1}(M_j)$ and $p^{-1}(\S)$, respectively, it follows that $T$ and $T'$ are simplicially isomorphic.
+Since the connected components of $\hat{L}_j$ and $\hat{A}$ bijectively correspond to the connected components of $p_M^{-1}(M_j)$ and $p_M^{-1}(\S)$, respectively, it follows that $T$ and $T'$ are simplicially isomorphic.
 Hence also $T$ is a tree.
 We denote by $V(T)$ the set of vertices of $T$ and, for every $v \in V(T)$, we denote by $\tilde{L}_v$ the connected component of $\hat{L}_j$ corresponding to $v$.

-\begin{lemma} For every $v \in V(T)$ there exists $j(v)\in \{1,\dots, k\}$ and a universal covering (simplicial) map $\pi_v\colon \tilde{L}_v\rightarrow L_{j(v)}$ such that the following diagram commutes
+\begin{lemma} For every $v \in V(T)$ there exists $j(v)\in \{1,\dots, k\}$ and a universal covering (simplicial) map $p_v\colon \tilde{L}_v\rightarrow L_{j(v)}$ such that the following diagram commutes

-Moreover, for every path connected component $C$ of $\hat{A}$, there exists a universal covering (simplicial) map $\pi_C\colon C \rightarrow \pi(C)$ such that the following diagram commutes
+Moreover, for every path connected component $C$ of $\hat{A}$, there exists a universal covering (simplicial) map $p_C\colon C \rightarrow p(C)$ such that the following diagram commutes